tbm/homepage/pages/debian/kirkwood/sheevaplug/install.md

 <img src = "../images/r_sheevaplug_hand.jpg" class="border" alt="SheevaPlug in my hand" width="148" height="129" />
 </div>

-This page describes how to install Debian 10 (buster) on plug computers, such as the SheevaPlug and GuruPlug.
+This page describes how to install Debian 11 (bullseye) on plug computers, such as the SheevaPlug and GuruPlug.

 The following devices are currently supported: